SBeck7363/datasciencecoursera/README.md

 # datasciencecoursera
 Data Science Course
-This is an example of a Readme file
+This is an example of a Readme file.